Suzy Bogguss: Indie label recording career

 During the summer of 2016, Bogguss conducted a celebration via her Suzy Bogguss Music Facebook page, of the 25th anniversary of the release of her Platinum selling Aces Album in 1991.
 Aces also was her break out album which brought her serious attention on Country Radio and secured her future on Capitol Nashville for several more albums.
 On August 18, 2016, the actual 25th anniversary of the release of the original Aces album, she released a new re-imagined and rerecorded version of the album entitled Aces Redux.
 A release party and concert was held that night at the "3rd and Lindsley" venue in Nashville.
 Aces Redux was recorded with the help of a number of the musicians that have toured with Bogguss over the years and included background vocals by friends Beth Nielsen Chapman and Kim Carnes along with several others.
 The album takes a more acoustic and simpler production tack than the original which also reflects her more recent touring approach as a trio with Charlie Chadwick on standup Bass and Craig Smith on lead guitar.

 Bogguss's 17th studio album, Prayin' for Sunshine, was released on November 3, 2023.
 It marks the first time she is credited as a writer of all songs on one of her albums.
 MusicRow said the album "captures the unvarnished essence of southern storytelling and the authentic roots of Americana music."
 In a review for the lead single, "It All Falls Down to the River", American Songwriter called the song "a lyrical gut-punch, shining a light on hard truths about life in the United States.
 From the site of Martin Luther King Jr.’s assassination to the levees of New Orleans that broke during Hurricane Katrina, Bogguss and The McCrary Sisters paint a powerful picture of our nation’s complex past and present."
 In an album review, No Depression said the album "showcases Bogguss’ lyrical and musical ingenuity, her nod-and-a-wink humor, and her deep love for her community of friends and fans.
 And the album reminds us again just how radiant and transportive Bogguss’ vocals are."

 On October 11, 2025, Bogguss was performing at the Grand Ole Opry to celebrate her friend Kathy Mattea's induction as the newest member.
 During a performance of Mattea's "Eighteen Wheels and a Dozen Roses" alongside Mattea, Terri Clark, and Trisha Yearwood, Mattea interrupted her own song moments after her own induction to invite Bogguss to become the next member of the Opry, which she accepted.
 This was the first time in Opry history that an induction and invitation had occurred during the same show.
-Bogguss' induction date is yet to be announced.
+Her induction by Reba McEntire took place on January 16, 2026.